 Now we can create rules that provide the desired behavior.
-The rule Public Printers (in Figure 6) will advertise printers with the "public" tag to all queries for printers.
-Note that we don't specify any user tags because this rule should work for any query, regardless of the user that originated it.
-The rule Restricted Printers (in Figure 7) will advertise printers tagged with "restricted" only to queries from users with the tag "group:art_dept".
-So, for example, if Chromium (in the art department) tries to print a document, all printers will appear in the list of printer choices.
-Another user who is not in the art department (or who is not logged in to the Presto app on the device) will only see the printers tagged "public".
+The rule Public Printers (in Figure 6) will advertise printers with the public tag to all queries for printers.
+Note that we don't specify any user tags because this rule will work for any query, regardless of which user originated it.
+The rule Restricted Printers (in Figure 7) will advertise printers tagged with restricted only to queries from users with the tag group:art_dept.
+So, for example, if Annie in the Art Department tries to print a document, all printers will appear in her list of printer choices.
+Another user who is not in the Art Department (or who is not logged in to the Presto app on their device) will only see the printers tagged public.